Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 Meta wants to focus on products that can be commercialised and ESMFold just wasn't it.
 I think this is rather unfortunate scenario, as I suspect that ESMFold2 was never meant to be the end of it.
 My reasoning stems from the simple pre-training objective and the standard BERT architecture.
-For instance, further research could have been done to create a more sophisticated pre-training objective that incorporates biological properties better than standard MLM.
+For instance, further research could have been done to create a more sophisticated pre-training objective that incorporates biological properties better than standard MLM similar to the novel geometric attention update incorporated in Evoformer by DeepMind.

 ------